Malwina Luczak

 Malwina J. Luczak is a mathematician specializing in probability theory and the theory of random graphs.
-She is Professor of Applied Probability and ARC Future Fellow in the University of Melbourne.
+She is Professor of Applied Probability and Leverhulme International Professor at the Department of Mathematics, University of Manchester.

 Education and research

-Luczak grew up in Poland, and began her university studies at age 16 at the Nicolaus Copernicus University in Toruń, studying the philology of the English language.
-However, after a second year studying philology at Keele University in the UK, she decided to switch to mathematics, and enrolled at St Catherine's College, Oxford.
-After her first year's examinations, she was able to obtain scholarship support and continue her studies and remain at Oxford for doctoral work.
+Luczak grew up in Poland, and began her university studies at age 16 at the Nicolaus Copernicus University in Toruń, where she took philology of the English language.
+However, after her second year studying philology at Keele University in the UK, she decided to switch to mathematics, and enrolled at St Catherine's College, Oxford.
+After her first year's examinations, she was able to obtain scholarship support, continue her studies and remain at Oxford for doctoral work.
 She completed her D.Phil. in 2001 with a dissertation, Probability, algorithms and telecommunication systems, supervised by Colin McDiarmid and Dominic Welsh.